You'll need:

 (Guardian University Guide 2024)

 The aim of this interprofessional module is to introduce you to the key concepts and core foundations for the scientific study of life.
 A strong interprofessional ethos is built by bringing you and other students together and creating the opportunity to interact with and learn alongside students from a breadth of professional programmes.
 Subsequent modules will build on and integrate the strong foundations gained through this module to support the development of required profession specific knowledge and skills.
-You will develop a solid understanding of the structure and function of living organisms through the study of anatomy and physiological systems relevant to their programme of study.
+You will develop a solid understanding of the structure and function of living organisms through the study of anatomy and physiological systems relevant to your programme of study.
 You will explore core physiological principles across the lifespan and, where appropriate, examine deviations from normal function, including aspects of pathophysiology.

 These are the current planned modules on this course and may be subject to change.